 Acknowledgements

 We thank the NCEAS LTER working group: Scaling-up productivity responses to changes in biodiversity for initiating the conversations and feedback that led to this paper.
-This work was partially supported by the National Science Foundation as part of the PIE-LTER Program (award #1637630) and the Stone Living Lab.
+This work was partially supported by the National Science Foundation as part of the PIE-LTER Program (award #1637630) and the Stone Living Lab to J.B.; and NSF OCE # XXXX to L.E.D.
 We thank I. Rosenthal, R. Stevenson, A. Carter, and the UMB Stats Snack for helpful conversation and comments on early drafts of the manuscript.

 References